AlternC/httpperm/README.md

 ## Dependency

-You need an AlternC 3.3.* (only).
+You need at least an AlternC 3.5.

 ## How to use

-This package supports only AlternC 3.3.
+This package supports only minimal AlternC 3.5.
 Original code was set to AlternC 3.3 and could be deployed manually